Nathan-Bernardo/RCPS-Safety-Guidance/README.md

 ## Other Simulators
 ### Installing robosuite from source
 To install robosuite, I folowed the documenation from the research grooup's docs.
-It would be best to isntall from source. https://robosuite.ai/docs/installation.html
+It would be best to install from source. https://robosuite.ai/docs/installation.html

 When you run a demo or project with robosuite, you will get the following error: <br />